ltfschoen/dapp_truffle/README.md

 	* truffle.js
 		* Main Truffle config file.

+* QUESTIONS
+	* Why does passing `--secure false` to `testrpc` result in error `Error: could not unlock signer account` even if I've already unlocked accounts to be generated

 * TODO
 	* [X] - Fix functionality of `truffle build` to resolve error.
 Await response from question posted in Truffle forum https://gitter.im/ConsenSys/truffle
 		```